-The 988 dialing code is just a first step toward strengthening and transforming crisis care in this country.
-It serves as a universal entry point so that no matter where you live, you can reach a trained crisis counselor who can help.
+988 serves as a universal entry point so that no matter where you live in the United States, you can reach a caring, trained counselor who can help.

 Need for 988